Maersk Peary

-The Maersk Peary is a tanker, operated by the shipping firm Maersk Line, that was designed for working in the polar regions.
+Maersk Peary is a tanker, operated by the shipping firm Maersk Line, that was designed for working in the polar regions.

 History

 She was built in 2004 by STX Offshore & Shipbuilding Jinhae-gu, South Korea, originally with a red hull and registered in Norway as the MT Jutul.
 In 2011, Maersk won a long-term contract to supply Thule AFB, in Greenland and McMurdo Station, in Antarctica, and the Maersk Peary was reflagged as an American vessel and painted blue, sailing with an American crew.
 The vessel was then leased to the Military Sealift Command.

+As of August 11, 2023, Maersk Peary sails under the name Acadia Trader.